tbernacchi/prometheus-dump-python-s3/README.md

 1. Be attention to the RBAC roles needed to be created first.
 See `k8s/001-rbac*`;
 2. Build the Docker image on `prom-dump` directory and push it to your container registry;
 3. Create the ConfigMap `k8s/003-configmap-upload-s3.yaml` for the script `upload_to_s3.py`.

-* Before setting up the cronjob, you're going to need to patch the `statefulset` of Prometheus.
+4. Before setting up the cronjob, you're going to need to patch the `statefulset` of Prometheus.

-> AWS credentials + S3 bucket name + the script mount path.
 (I'm not proud of this)

+- AWS credentials;
+- S3 bucket name;
+- the script mount path.

 ```
 kubectl patch statefulset prometheus-my-kube-prometheus-stack-prometheus -n monitoring --patch '